SiboLi666/Sequence-Models/README.md

 - Start with a baseline model (Emojifier-V1) using word embeddings.
 - Then build a more sophisticated model (Emojifier-V2) that further incorporates an LSTM.

+## Project 6
+- Build a Neural Machine Translation (NMT) model to translate human-readable dates ("25th of June, 2009") into machine-readable dates ("2009-06-25").